 Early Years ITT is the only teacher training focussed on the birth to five age range.
-To be awarded Early Years Teacher Status, trainees must meet robust standards designed specifically for high quality work with this age group.
+To be awarded Early Years Teacher Status (EYTS), trainees must meet robust standards designed specifically for high quality work with this age group.

 This makes Early Years Teachers ideally placed to fulfil the needs of employers for high quality education and care for babies and young children.